The BiOptimizers Pyramid of Nutritional Decisions

 Individuals need to consider how their lifestyle will impact their diet to feel totally in control of their nutritional decisions.
 You want to find a way to implement nutritional decisions and changes in a format that will work synergistically with your lifestyle.

 For example, some people will adopt a moderate diet approach where they try to focus on eating whole foods without restricting themselves too much.
-This eating style may be necessary for people who are regularly on the go and have less time to consider or prepare the food they are eating.
+This eating style may be necessary for people who are regularly on the go and have less time to consider or prepare their food.

 Others may find a more restrictive diet approach keeps them more focused on their goals, and their lifestyle allows them to invest the time, money, and energy towards getting the meals they need to meet their goals.